alessiobar/Bachelor-Thesis/README.md

 ## Scope

 The main objective is to verify the propositions presented in Berger et al. (2018; 2020) testing for statistical significance, and to be able to generalize their approach to any new data.
 Hence i will reproduce their analysis from scratch (starting from data collection).

 Then, i will expand the analysis by including some audio-based features described in Lee et al. (2018).

+For any doubt refer to `Thesis.pdf`.

 ## Data

-For the **text mining** part, the goal is to rebuild from scratch the original dataset used by Berger et al., which contains song-related information about 4200 songs and it was originally scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).
+For the **text mining** part, the goal is to rebuild the original dataset used by Berger et al., which contains song-related information about 4200 songs and it was originally scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).

 Specifically